 Key findings regarding data analytics and the audit process include:

-- Analytics are gaining a stronger foothold in internal audit functions – A majority employ data analytics as part of the audit process.
-Not surprisingly, however, most organizations rate their analytics capabilities at the lower end of the maturity spectrum.
+- Most internal auditors employ data analytics as part of the audit process; however, most organizations rate their analytics capabilities at the lower end of the maturity spectrum.

-- Internal audit departments with dedicated analytics functions see the highest level of value from their analytics, as do those with designated analytics champions.
+- Internal audit departments with dedicated analytics functions see the highest level of value from their analytics.
+Organizations with designated analytics champions also notice the high-level value of analytics.

 - Although the overall use and maturity of continuous auditing and monitoring remain relatively low, internal audit functions with more advanced continuous auditing and monitoring capabilities are achieving impressive benefits.
 These include strengthening risk assessments, more effectively tracking fraud indicators and key operational risk indicators, and enabling a real-time view of organizational risk.